Covid 19 Update

 By David E. Schultz, Professor of Law Emeritus

 Wisconsin Crimes - Elements, Definitions, and Penalties was completely updated in 2018.
-View sample pages (PDF)
+View sample pages of Wisconsin Crimes (PDF)

 The University of Wisconsin Law School is pleased to publish the third edition of Wisconsin Crimes - Elements, Definitions, and Penalties.